 Contact the creditor by mail or over the phone and request a "pay for delete" on the entry.
 If the amount owed is under $500, you can increase your chances of success by offering the full amount in return for a deletion.
 If the amount is larger, start by offering 10 percent; move up from there if you're denied.
 Make sure that you request that the deletion occur within 10 to 30 days of the company receiving your payment.

-Await a reply from the creditor.
-Once you receive its agreement, send payment promptly as agreed.
+Now you must wait for a reply from the creditor.
+The amount of time you can expect to wait varies, but typically 30 days is enough time to receive a reply.
+Don't send any payment until you receive the agreement in writing stating that this negative item will be removed from your credit report once you pay.
+After you receive this agreement, in writing, send payment promptly as agreed.
 You can use a check or even a money order if you don't want your creditors finding out where you keep your bank accounts.

 - Jupiterimages/Pixland/Getty Images